dominicap/auto-tune/README.md

 ## Contributing

 All input and feedback is welcome.
-Consider dropping in suggestions and ideas in the [Gitter](https://gitter.im/auto-tune) chat room so we can discuss ideas.
+Consider dropping in suggestions in the [Gitter](https://gitter.im/auto-tune) chat room so we can discuss ideas.

 Bug reports and pull requests are welcome on GitHub at https://github.com/dominicap/auto-tune.